 Your local application will use local file storage rather than the cloud storage.
 Usually this is most appropriate for development, and also faster and more convenient than using the remote cloud storage.
 However, sometimes you might want to use the cloud storage when the application is running locally.

 Cloud storage configuration values are provided in the

 DEFAULT_STORAGE_DSN environment variable.

-env-vars command, and add the variable to the
+DEFAULT_STORAGE_DSN environment variable and add it to the

 Using the cloud database rather than a local instance#

 Your application uses our database cluster on the cloud.
 Locally, it sets up the same database in its own container.